benediktclaus/tidytuesday-mario-kart/README.md

 **shortcuts** in many of the tracks.
 Fortunately, shortcut and non-shortcut world records are listed separately.

+Furthermore, the Nintendo 64 was released for NTSC- and PAL-systems.
+On PAL-systems, the game runs a little slower.
+All times in this dataset are PAL-times, but they can be converted back to NTSC-times.

 ## Data Dictionary

 ### `world-records.rds`